-Barbara C. Sorkin, Ph.D., is the director of the National Institutes of Health (NIH) Centers for Advancing Research on Botanicals and Other Natural Products Program, an effort to advance the scientific base of knowledge about safety, efficacy, and biological activities of botanicals and other natural products relevant to dietary supplements.
+Barbara C. Sorkin, Ph.D., is the director of the National Institutes of Health (NIH) Consortium for Advancing Research on Botanicals and Other Natural Products Program, a collaborative Centers Program focused on advancing the scientific base of knowledge about the chemistry and biological activities of botanicals and other natural products relevant to dietary supplements.
 Dr. Sorkin administered extramural research efforts in the areas of healthy aging, cancer, and sleep at the NIH National Center for Complementary and Alternative Medicine (NCCAM) for 9 years before moving to the Office of Dietary Supplements.
 While at NCCAM she also coordinated programs to enhance clinical and translational research on complementary and alternative medicine.
-Dr. Sorkin received her B.S. and M.S. from the Molecular Biophysics and Biochemistry Department at Yale University, and her Ph.D. for research completed in the Laboratory of Developmental and Molecular Biology at Rockefeller University.
+Dr. Sorkin received her B.S. and M.S. from the Department of Molecular Biophysics and Biochemistry at Yale University, and her Ph.D. from the Laboratory of Developmental and Molecular Biology at Rockefeller University.
 Prior to joining NIH, she was a faculty member at the Forsyth Institute in Boston, Massachusetts, and at the Scripps Research Institute in La Jolla, California.